Master of Management Studies (M.M.S.) Program

 M.M.S. in Public Education Management

-The Master’s in Public Education Management (TBM) is a fourteen-month program delivered through The Broad Center at the Yale School of Management and leading to the degree of Master of Management Studies (M.M.S.).
+The Master’s in Public Education Management (TBM) is a fourteen-month program delivered through The Broad Center at the Yale School of Management (TBC at SOM) and leading to the degree of Master of Management Studies (M.M.S.).
 The program launched in 2022 and is designed for early- to mid-career school system leaders with extraordinary leadership potential who wish to increase their impact in key K–12 systems.

 Application Requirements